Comparing LLMs performance on Ollama on 16GB VRAM GPU

 Ollama Installation and Version

-To install Ollama on Linux:
+To quick recoup - install Ollama on Linux:

 curl -fsSL https://ollama.com/install.sh | sh